This recipe is so simple and so impressive - giant popovers that have risen high above the pan edges!

 Popovers are crispy on the outside, hollow and delicate on the inside – and not too sweet.
 Best served hot from the oven; don't worry if your popover centers collapse as that is typical.

-Serve these with crisp bacon on Christmas morning for a beautiful breakfast!
+Serve these with crisp bacon for a beautiful breakfast!

 - Non-stick vegetable cooking spray

 - 1 cup all-purpose flour

 - 1/4 teaspoon baking powder

 - Pinch of salt

 - Adjust the oven rack so you pan will be in the middle of the oven and preheat to 425° F.

 - Coat a 6 large or 12 small cup muffin or popover pan with cooking spray.

 - Sift the flour, baking powder, and salt into a large mixing bowl, lightly stir in the Splenda with a fork and make a well in the center of the mixture.
 Break the eggs into the well, add the milk and using a wire whisk, gradually work the flour into the liquid to make a smooth batter.